-Not only was Melbourne kind to us for the weather – it was a warm and sunny 30 degrees, the people were warm as well.
-It was heartening to have strangers give me a welcome hand when it came to getting the wheelchair down stairs without ramps or up footpaths where small inclines made it difficult for me to push (blame a recent knee injury!)
+Not only was Melbourne kind to us for the weather – it was a warm and sunny 30 degrees, but the people were also warm as well.
+It was heartening to have strangers give me a welcome hand when it came to getting the wheelchair downstairs without ramps or up footpaths where small inclines made it difficult for me to push (blame a recent knee injury!)
 We enjoyed lunch in the narrow Laneways.
-After a quick check on the graffiti art work in the Hozier Lane, we wandered over the Yarra and down to Southgate to watch some street performers and sit by the river.
+After a quick check on the graffiti artwork in the Hozier Lane, we wandered over the Yarra and down to Southgate to watch some street performers and sit by the river.

 On Sunday we farewelled the Windsor Hotel.
 We had a Royal Tattoo to attend.
-I was expecting a crowd packed with zimmer framers and wheelchairs and I wasn’t disappointed.
+I was expecting a crowd packed with Zimmer frames and wheelchairs and I wasn’t disappointed.
 The day before at Melbourne airport, the QANTAS people mover driver apologised to me for the wait.
 He said this weekend has been busier than Christmas.
 Was it because of the Tattoo I asked?
-Yes absolutely he said, confirming my preconceived notion the Tattoo attracted a certain generation.
-Truthfully though, there was a cross section of ages attending the matinee performance at Etihad Stadium, including a few children.
+Yes, absolutely he said, confirming my preconceived notion the Tattoo attracted a certain generation.
+Truthfully though, there was a cross-section of ages attending the matinee performance at Etihad Stadium, including a few children.
 The promoters had talked up the re-creation of a life-sized Edinburgh castle.
 And so they should – it was impressive.
 Kudos to the set designers who painstakingly painted each brick to replicate the aged look of the original.
 Who knew we would see Edinburgh Castle in Etihad stadium?

 The Tattoo is all about precision and timing.
 I recall the pomp and ceremony when I saw it on TV – but seeing it LIVE is something else.
 The military bands and performers enter the arena, each performance bringing a unique flavour.
 Among the crowd favourites were the Top Secret Drum Corps from Basel, Switzerland.

-Sporting fancy white plumes and perfectly synchronised drumsticks, could their act be any more spectacular?
-Oh yes it could.
+Sporting fancy white plumes and perfectly synchronised drumsticks, could their actions be any more spectacular?
+Oh yes, it could.
 With flaming drumsticks (fire sticks) beating and white fireworks shooting from their spinning Swiss flag tips in perfect synchronisation – the crowd was captivated – the oohs and ahs from the wowed audience were justified.
-The grand finale, with all the military bands re-entering the stadium joined by the pipes and drums was the perfect end to an incredibly stirring sight.
+The grand finale, with all the military bands re-entering the stadium joined by the pipes and drums, was the perfect end to an incredibly stirring sight.